 PlasmaWave – PlasmaWave technology allows this air purifier to work as an ionizer.
 It keeps the air smelling and feeling fresh.
 The technology produces no ozone.
 The ionizer is optional.
 Therefore, you can turn the air purifier on without the ionizer if necessary.
 PlasmaWave technology creates Hydroxyls, which neutralize viruses, bacteria, odors, gases, and more.

-Overall, this air purifier/humidifier has a strong purification system with a moderate filter replacement cost.
-Annually, you would need to spend about $60 on the combo filter.
+Overall, this unit has a strong purification system with a moderate filter replacement cost.
+Annually, you would need to spend about $60 on the combi filter.
 The rest of the components are washable.
-The maintenance of this unit is very simple.
+The maintenance of this machine is very simple.

 At the first glance, I had a positive feeling about the design of this unit.
 However, by looking closer, I discovered that it’s quite bulky.
 The model weighs over 15 pounds (without water in the tank), making it tough to haul around the house in case you need to use it in different rooms.